Peer to peer lending 2022

 - No FSCS protection – You won't be covered by the Financial Services Compensation Scheme (FSCS) as you would usually with savings accounts.
 FSCS would cover you for up to £85,000 if it applied here, but as it doesn't, your P2P investment wouldn't have the same level of protection as your savings.

 - Uncertain economy – P2P lending is a relatively new industry, so loan companies could struggle to survive in the current climate (affected by the coronavirus pandemic and Brexit).
 It may also be harder for some borrowers to keep up with repayments.
+In 2021, RateSetter, Zopa and Funding Circle (three of the leading P2P firms) stopped accepting new investors, highlighting that it could be challenging for the industry to continue in the long term.

 - Slow return on investment – There's a chance that the money you invest through P2P loan firms won't be lent out straight away as there can be a wait before your money is matched to borrowers.
 Because of this, it's not guaranteed that you will start earning interest immediately.